Pull The Plug Modeling: A reset before you model

 In Search of the Missing PDO Interface

+Update: This post led to a follow-up.
+Read Proposing a PSR for PDO Providers for a more accurate framing of the problem and a concrete proposal.
 PHP’s PDO extension has been the standard database abstraction layer since PHP 5.1.
 It does its job well: it provides a unified API over multiple database drivers and handles the low-level details of connecting, querying, and fetching results.
-Yet, after nearly two decades, PDO is still missing something fundamental: an interface.
-This might seem like a minor inconvenience, but the consequences ripple across the PHP ecosystem in ways that are worth examining.
-This post explores the gap, the workarounds the community has invented to fill it, and what a minimal standard interface could look like. ...
+Yet, after nearly two decades, PDO is still missing something fundamental: an interface. ...

 March 1, 2026 · 9 min · Maxime Gosselin